 PARTS OF THE MANUSCRIPT

 Abstract: All articles must have a brief abstract that states in 200–250 words the major points made and the principal conclusions reached.
 The abstract should not contain abbreviations or references.

-The source of financial grants and other funding must be acknowledged, including a frank declaration of the authors’ industrial links and affiliations.
+Acknowledgements and Funding: Authors are required to specify the source of institutional, private and corporate financial support for their research when submitting a paper, and a frank declaration of the authors’ industrial links and affiliations should be included.
 The contribution of colleagues or institutions should also be acknowledged.
 Personal thanks and thanks to anonymous reviewers are not appropriate.

 In the reference list, cite the names of all authors when there are seven or fewer; when there are eight or more, include the first six authors’ names followed by an ellipsis (…) and the final author’s name.
 Do not use ibid. or op cit.
 Reference to unpublished data and personal communications should not appear in the list but should be cited in the text only (e.g. Smith A, 2000, unpublished data).
 Article in a journal with continuous pagination does not require issue numbers in the references.

 All citations mentioned in the text, tables or figures must be listed in the reference list in the following standard form:

 Greenhalgh, P. (1988).
 Ephemeral Vistas: The Expositions Universelles, Great Exhibitions and World’s Fairs, 1851–1939.
 Manchester: Manchester University Press.